- Initial Consultation

 - Could current or previous treatment approaches be modified or changed to improve their effectiveness and to better target the most important issues?

-Depending on the individual’s needs, advice following the initial consultation may include recommendations for some additional assessment, including psychological testing, functional behavior assessment (FBA), and/or medical tests.
+Depending on the individual’s needs, the report may recommend additional psychological testing, functional behavior assessment (FBA), and/or medical tests.
 More detail on each of these types of assessments is provided below:

 - Psychological tests: